-“It was 100 times better than the ERP vendor’s implementation,” he said.
+“It was 100 times better than the ERP vendor’s implementation,” said David.
 “The level of detail NextService went into was extraordinary.
-We had a detailed, six-month plan of what would happen on what day.
+We had a detailed, six-month plan of what would happen on what day.”

 “[NextService] works so seamlessly and effortlessly with NetSuite.
 And the mobile app makes technicians’ jobs easier.
 They want to work from their phones, not a cumbersome tablet or laptop.
 It’s user-friendly and the techs love it.
 They are very, very happy with it.”